on this page

 - you’re unable to care for your child for a short time in your payment period

 - you’re the birth mother, and you no longer have care of the child because of adoption or surrogacy.

 You can’t get Parental Leave Pay if any of the following apply:

-- you don’t meet the eligibility criteria
+- you don’t meet the eligibility rules

 - you’re a foster carer and the child was not placed in your care by an authorised party for the purpose of adoption.

 If you’re not eligible for Parental Leave Pay, you may still get both:

 You may get Parental Leave Pay in exceptional circumstances if you aren’t the birth mother or adoptive parent.

 You may transfer some or all of your Parental Leave Pay to another eligible person.